dwhieb/Cree-transliterator/README.md

 # Plains Cree

+Currently, this repository only contains the transliteration schema for converting Plans Cree text from the Standard Roman Orthography (SRO) to Cree Syllabics.

+* The transliteration rules are located in the file `SRO-Syllabary.json`, and are designed to be used with the [digitallinguistics/transliterate][transliterate] library, which runs in JavaScript / Node.

+* You can run the test for the transliteration schema by first installing the [digitallinguistics/transliterate][transliterate] library (`npm install @digitallinguistics/transliterate`) and then running the file `test.js` in Node (`node test.js`), both from the command line in this folder.

 ## Syllabary

 Consonant | i | î | ê | o | ô | a | â | Final